lawrence-254/probable-octo-pancake/README.md

-An invontory tracking system for reatailers using the mern stack
+An inventory tracking system for retailers using the mern stack